nikki/AccordionPro-JS/_assets/marketing/js/apjs-cc.md

 Accordion Pro JS is a responsive jQuery accordion plugin.
-Create horizontal and vertical accordions with a variety of attractive themes.
+Create horizontal and vertical accordions with a variety of attractive themes and customisation options.

-Features:
+Features include:
-5 Unique Themes (that's *themes*, not colour options) Touch support
+- Fully responsive;

-CSS3 animations for smooth, hardware-accelerated animation on mobile devices and modern browsers; with a jQuery fallback for older browsers.
+- 5 unique themes (that's *themes*, not colour options);

-    Multiple Skins — four attractive themes for your accordions (basic, dark, light and stitch).
+- Create horizontal and vertical accordions;
-    HTML & Visual Content Editors — enter slide content using the WordPress visual editor, or use the HTML editor if you're more comfortable with markup.
+- Click or mouseover activation on desktop;
-    Thickbox Upload — seamless integration with WordPress allows you to use the native Thickbox functionality for uploading and embedding your images and videos.
+- Touch or swipe activation on mobile devices;
-    Shortcode & Template Insertion — insert accordions into your posts and pages with a shortcode, or use the PHP tags provided to insert accordions into your themes.
+- Autoplay animation, easing and speed options;
-    Click or Mouseover Activation — activate the tabs of your accordions on click or on mouseover.
+- CSS3 animations for smooth, hardware-accelerated animation on mobile devices and modern browsers; jQuery fallback for older browsers;
-    AutoPlay — accordions can be set to automatically cycle through all of the slides.
+- Right To left (RTL) support;
-    Pause on Hover — set an option to pause the animation cycle on hover.
+- Link to individual slides with an anchor tag;
-    Style Options — customise the appearance of your accordions with a multitude of style options.
+- Methods to play, pause, and stop animation; and to activate the previous and next slides;
-    Easing & Speed Options — transition speed, cycle speed and easing function options.
+- Callbacks to trigger custom functions before and after a slide animation;
-    Captions — enter captions for your slides; toggle the captions on and off in the content editor.
+- Slide captions;
-    Translation Ready — translate the plugin into your language.
+- 5 examples in the package, many more on the demo site.